Skip to main content

 presented

-Emily Erickson, Tisha King-Heiden and Audrey Quackenbush, all Biology students, presented "Exploring the potential immunotoxicity of imidacloprid in fathead minnow larvae (Pimephales promelas) " at Midwest Society of Environmental Toxicology and Chemistry annual meeting on April 11 in La Crosse, WI.
+Emily Erickson and Audrey Quackenbush, biology students, and Tisha King-Heiden, professor of Biology, presented "Exploring the potential immunotoxicity of imidacloprid in fathead minnow larvae (Pimephales promelas) " at Midwest Society of Environmental Toxicology and Chemistry annual meeting on April 11 in La Crosse, WI.

 presented